Are nuts really that good?

 danger sign on a cliff by the ocean to symbolize the danger that nuts might represent if we don't eat them in moderation

 Why?
-I see 3 main reasons.
+I see 3 main reasons:

 • First, nuts are fat.
 Mostly good fat (unsaturated fat), but still, a lot of fat.
 Rule of thumb: 1 oz of nuts covers about 20% of your daily needs for fat.
 And it’s great, good stuff, nothing to complain about.
-But you have to be careful: the fat you get from your nuts, you’d better cut it out somewhere else, as in chips, fried food, bacon, red meat, maybe even cheese (although, as a French native, I am a bit reluctant to that idea!).
+But you have to be careful: the fat you get from your nuts, you’d better cut it out somewhere else, as in chips, fried food, bacon, red meat, maybe even cheese (although, as a French native, I am a bit reluctant to that idea!) and other dairy.

 • Third, nuts are way too easy to snack on… and on, and on, and on!
 If you had to peel, cut, and cook nuts, the fat and the calories I mentioned above would not be much of a problem.
 But nuts are so easy to nibble on that we often swallow them without noticing.
 They end up like one of those “add-on” items on Amazon.
 You don't really pay attention to them, but in the end, you are still paying for them!
 Yes, true, nuts are much healthier than chips or candies, no question about this, but the thing with nuts is that there is no guilt, and as a result, fewer limits.
 “They are so healthy, my doctor told me to eat them!”
 So we have a tendency to track them less and indulge more; that's where the danger lies.

-But wait a minute!
-I am not telling you that you should not eat nuts.
+Don't get me wrong, I am not telling you that you should not eat nuts.
 Far from it!
 I eat plenty myself, all kinds of nuts and on many occasions.
 And I recommend you do that too, but what can you do to get all the benefits of nuts without the dangers?

 Manage your nuts!